peteroupc/peteroupc.github.io/morealg.md

 <a id=cosh___lambda___minus_1_and_Certain_Other_Convex_Functions></a>
 ### cosh(_&lambda;_) &minus; 1, and Certain Other Convex Functions

-The following algorithm, which takes advantage of the [**convex combination method**](https://peteroupc.github.io/bernoulli.html#Convex_Combinations), samples the probability cosh(_&lambda;_) &minus; 1, and can serve as a framework for sampling probabilities equal to certain other functions.
+The following algorithm, which takes advantage of the [**convex combination method**](https://peteroupc.github.io/bernoulli.html#Convex_Combinations), samples the probability cosh(_&lambda;_) &minus; 1, and can serve as a framework for sampling probabilities equal to certain other "smooth" convex functions (see note 1 at the end of this section).

 1. (The first two steps generate a number _n_ that equals _i_ with probability _g_(_i_), as given later.)
 Generate unbiased random bits (each bit is 0 or 1 with equal probability) until a zero is generated this way.
 Set _n_ to the number of ones generated this way.
 2. Set _n_ to 2\*_n_ + 2.